OUIsolutions/BearHttpsClient/docs/tutorials/creating_a_visual_fetcher_site.md

 ### Step 2: Watch the magic happen!
 1. Enter a URL in the input field
-2. Click "🚀 Fetch URL Content"
+2. Click "Fetch URL Content"
 3. Watch as your C code runs in the browser and fetches the content!

 ### Step 3: Try different content types